Finding the right electronic signature solution for your brand can be hard, especially when there are so many options to choose from.

 As a digital signature software, Adobe Sign offers a web-based platform along with mobile apps so that you can scan, sign, and send your documents from anywhere.

-Cost: $10 for individual users. $25 per month for the Standard Plan and $40 per month for Business Pro.
+Cost: Free plan for document signing only.
+Plans start at $10 for Personal (individual users), $25 per month for the Standard Plan, and $40 per month for Business Pro.
+You can also request a quote for a customized plan.

 DocuSign offers electronic signature services and a seamless signing process for individuals and business customers alike.

-As you might have guessed, the product offering from Adobe Sign and DocuSign is very similar.
+As you might have guessed, the product offerings from Adobe Sign and DocuSign are very similar.
 This can make it difficult for users who are trying to figure out which solution is the best fit for their needs.

 While DocuSign is still the industry standard for many signers, Adobe Sign has become a formidable competitor in digital signatures and document management.